On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

-\item \textbf{Policy A}.
+\textbf{Policy A}.
 We set \(w_{m} = 0\) to train a policy \(\pi_{\phi_{A}}\) that only optimized for pain minimization.
-This was intended to model a strategy prioritizing short-term effectiveness.
+This was intended to model a strategy prioritizing short-term effectiveness:

-\item \textbf{Policy B}.
-We enforced \(w_m = 10 \cdot w_{\varsigma}\) to train a policy \(\pi_{\phi_{B}}\) that jointly minimized reported pain and mortality up to 30 days after discharge.
-Since both terms in \eqref{eq:objective_b} are normalized to lie in \([0,1]\), choosing \(w_m > w_{\varsigma}\) ensures that a full-unit increase in mortality incurs a larger penalty than any possible improvement in the pain term.
-Thus, this was our proposal to model a safety-aware strategy.
+\textbf{Policy B}.
+We enforced \(w_m > w_{\varsigma}\) to train a policy \(\pi_{\phi_{B}}\) that jointly minimized reported pain and mortality up to 30 days after discharge.
+Since both terms in \eqref{eq:objective_b} are normalized to lie in \([0,1]\), this ensures that a full-unit increase in mortality incurs a larger penalty than any possible improvement in the pain term, while keeping both on a comparable scale.
+This models a safety-aware variation of the treatment strategy, which prioritizes patient survival: